cdl-geneseo/geneseo-dictionary/C/Chill-out.md

 # Chill out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chill out

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 VB: see ''Chill''.
 F92 chill out: (VB) - to calm down Source: Dictionary of Geneseo English, Fall 1998 Simmington Chill out (VB): to relax, calm down, or cool off to take things less seriously when one is too worked up.
 Known by all of those surveyed.